lzkostina/Weather-Forecast/report.md

 #### Ridge Regression (5-fold with RidgeCV)
 - **Approach**:
-  - Ridge regression was applied with a regularization parameter $(\alpha)$ tuned via 5-fold cross-validation using RidgeCV.
+  - Ridge regression was applied with a regularization parameter $(\alpha)$ tuned using RidgeCV via 5-fold cross-validation.
 - **Strength**:
   - Handles multicollinearity effectively, reducing the potential for overfitting by shrinking the coefficients.
 - **Limitation**: